ZekeH43/Project-3/README.md

 ## Overview

--We are creating a voting system for a tech company to cast votes on who they want to be added as a board member.
+We are creating a voting system for a tech company to cast votes on who they want to be added as a board member.
 This system is designed to ensure a transparent and secure voting process using blockchain technology and a user-friendly interface.

 ## Instructions
 The instructions for this project are divided into the following steps: